google/flatbuffers/docs/source/Schemas.md

     table { b:int; }

 NOT ok.
-We can only remove a field by deprecation, regardless of wether we use explicit ids or not.
+We can only remove a field by deprecation, regardless of whether we use explicit ids or not.

     table { a:uint; b:uint; }